Sentosa: Geography

 The island has an area of close to 5 sqkm.
 It lies just half a kilometre (a quarter of a mile) away from the southern coast of the main island of Singapore.
 It is Singapore's fourth-largest island (excluding the main island).
 70% of the island was covered by secondary rainforest, the habitat of monitor lizards, monkeys, peacocks, parrots as well as other native fauna and flora, also, when the construction of Resorts World Sentosa commenced; environmental impact was kept at a minimum when over two hundred trees in the designated area were replanted elsewhere on the island.

 Further development has significantly impacted the biodiversity of the island, resulting in the loss of much of the native fauna and flora.
 The island also has a 3.2 km stretch of white sand beach, which has impacted the reef.
 Significantly large portions of land are currently being added to Sentosa due to land reclamation.

 Facilities

 Transport

-A retired Volvo B7RLE on the Blue Line.
-Buses currently serve as the main means of getting to and around Sentosa.
-It is fitted with Twin Vision EDS.
+A BYD BC12A04 on Sentosa bus service A at Beach Station Bus Terminal in 2026.